-- In-state and out-of-state tuition waiver (mandatory fees are not included)
+- Full base tuition paid (In-state and out-of-state main campus tuition, mandatory fees are not included)

 - Individual Student Health Insurance

-- Experience 3-4 laboratory rotations prior to choosing a research mentor
+- Experience in 3-4 laboratory rotations prior to choosing a research mentor

-- Participate in a colloquium course designed to teach graduate school survival skills
+- A colloquium course designed to teach graduate school survival skills

 - Travel funds to defray the cost to attend a national scientific conference